nvim-telekasten/telekasten.nvim/README.md

 - `preview_img` : preview image under the cursor
 - `browse_media` : Browse images / media files
 - `rename_note` : Rename current note and update the links pointing to it
+- `show_tags` : brings up the tag list.
+From there you can select a tag to search for tagged notes - or yank or insert the tag
+- `switch_vault` : switch the vault.
+Brings up a picker.
+See the `vaults` config option for more.

 The Telekasten command supports sub-command completion, in my case by pressing <kbd>TAB</kbd>.